SYD - BEY

 What’s the cheapest day of the week to fly from Sydney to Beirut?

-The average price of all flights from Sydney to Beirut clicked on KAYAK for each day over the last 12 months.
+The average price of all round-trip flights from Sydney to Beirut clicked on KAYAK for each day over the last 12 months.

 What is the cheapest month to fly from Sydney to Beirut?

-To calculate monthly average prices, KAYAK takes all prices for each month over the last year for flights from Sydney to Beirut, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.
+To calculate monthly average prices, KAYAK takes all prices for each month over the last year for round-trip flights from Sydney to Beirut, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.

 How far in advance should I book a flight from Sydney to Beirut?

-To get a below average price on the flight from Sydney to Beirut, you should book around 3 weeks before departure.
-For the absolute cheapest price, our data suggests you should book 54 days before departure.
+To get a below average price on the flight from Sydney to Beirut, you should book around 7 weeks before departure.
+For the absolute cheapest price, our data suggests you should book 26 weeks before departure.

 Good to know - Cheap tickets from Sydney to Beirut